This Specimen has been sold.

 47" Green River Fossil Fish Display with Mioplosus Aspiration!

-Due to the size and weight of this piece it will be shipped on a pallet or in a crate via freight.
-Our website cannot automatically calculate freight shipping costs, so these costs will be calculated and billed after purchase.
-Please contact us prior to purchase if you need a shipping quote.
+Note: Because of its size and weight, this piece will ship via freight on a pallet or in a crate.
+Our website can’t automatically calculate freight charges, so shipping costs will be determined and billed after purchase.
+If you’d like a quote beforehand, please contact us prior to ordering.

 This is an impressive fossil fish "mural" from the Green River Formation.
-It was collected from Lindgren Quarry outside of Kemmerer, Wyoming.
+It was collected from Clear Creek Quarry outside of Kemmerer, Wyoming.
 The entire mural measures 47 x 30" and features a 8.9" wide Mioplosus labracoides that died while choking on another fish.
 It literally bit off more than it could chew.
 The surrounding fish include a 17.4" wide Diplomystus dentatus fish, two Cockerellites (Priscacara) liops (4.7" & 5.1"), and three Knightia eocaena fish (ranging from 5.1" to 5.8").
 All of the Knightia fish were naturally preserved in this layer, with the remaining fish having been inlaid into the rock.

 The entire piece has been backed with wood for stability and includes a wood wall hanger so that it can easily be hung on a wall with horizontal or vertical presentation.
 It weighs about 96 lbs and will be shipped in a wooden crate on a pallet.